-Third on our journey is the Vellamo Twist Matt Black Shower Package with 2 Outlet Valve, Fixed Head & Arm & Wall Shower Kit for just £399.98.
+Next is the Vellamo Twist Matt Black Shower Package with 2 Outlet Valve, Fixed Head & Arm & Wall Shower Kit for just £399.98.
 Displaying incredible value for money, this Vellamo setup in its demure matt black finish is a great option for those experimenting with black bathroom units.

 The valve featured in this package also exhibits the potential of ceramic disc technology that prevents excess water dripping, features automatic water shut down safety features in the event of cold water failure, and comes with a solid 10 year guarantee.
 The hose is constructed of highest quality PVC for a kink-free, anti-bacterial shower experience.

 Any of these shower systems will maximise the output of your combination boiler so stay tuned if you’re still waiting to see the system that stops you in your tracks and sends that bathroom renovating brain of yours into design overdrive.